RoMcGill/Reel/README.md

 Users can Comment on posts
 #21

-users can create posts
+Users can create posts
 #20

-build login/signup page
+Build login/signup page
 #1

-setup repository prep
+Setup repository prep
 #3

-deploy to heroku prep
+Deploy to heroku prep
 #2

-install django + supporting libraries
+Install django + supporting libraries
 #4

 ### Users

-USER STORY: Create Post
+USER STORY  Create Post
 #27

-User story: Be able to Like posts
+USER STORY  Be able to Like posts
 #26

-User Story: contact site owner
+USER STORY  contact site owner
 #19

 USER STORY should be able to log into my account